NextKraftwerke/PyConfig/README.md

 greet(name=args.name or "world")
 ```

 The magic here happens in `fill_config_from_path`.
 This function will read a configuration file and fill the `config` object's entries with the corresponding values.
-The path can be hard-coded (not recommended) or you can use `resolve_config_path()` without arguments, in which case the path is provided through the `CONFIG_PATH` environment variable (better) or, as in this example, you can use an `argparse.ArgumentParser` to allow the user to provide the config-path as a CLI argument.
+The path can be hard-coded (not recommended) or you can use `resolve_config_path()` without arguments, in which case the path is provided through the `CONFIG_PATH` environment variable (better), or you can use an `argparse.ArgumentParser` as above to allow the user to provide the config-path as a CLI argument (best).
 The helper `add_cli_options` will add the option `--config-path` (among other things), which `resolve_config_path` will try to read.
 If the user does not provide a path on the command line, `resolve_config_path` will still use the `CONFIG_PATH` environment variable as a fallback.

 The format of the config file will be determined by the path's extension (e.g. `.yaml` for YAML).
 Note that it's fine (and a common practice) to not provide a config file at all (neither through `--config-path` nor through `CONFIG_PATH`).
 In this case, the configuration values will be read from environment variables named `SECTIONNAME__ENTRYNAME` (double underscore!).
 Even if a config file is provided, values can still be overriden through these environment variables, as we'll see below.